The Easter Faith

 And now, like us, was mortal.

 This is truly the image of Christ: a man with no authority, no hostility, no earthly power whatsoever.
 One man!
-Forsake, betrayed, cast aside by all.
+Forsaken, betrayed, cast aside by all.
 But victorious Pasternak continues:

 Can set the hearts alight along the road.